 Kelly returned to the East coast and worked his way through graduate school

-earning his M. Ed. at Worchester State in Boston.
+earning his M. Ed. at Worcester State College in Boston.
 He began writing plays and moved into writing

 and directing full time, focusing on farce, satirical and political comedy.
 Mr.